Bird Flu

 Pet Poultry and Other Pet Birds

-1. I/My neighbour/My school owns some pet poultry.
-Is it safe to continue keeping the poultry?
-Will these pet poultry pose a risk to the public?
+1. I/My neighbour/My school owns some pet birds or poultry.
+Is it safe to continue keeping them?
+Will these pets pose a risk to the public?

 Bird flu can be spread by wild migratory birds.
-Owners should ensure that their pet birds are kept within bird-proof cages or enclosures with:
+Owners should ensure that any pet birds are kept within bird-proof cages or enclosures with:

 Also, owners should not introduce birds of unknown origin to their existing pet birds.